 For an inexperienced designer looking for a quick solution, Canva is the site for you.
 Even if you are experienced, Canva offers a wide range of functions that simplify the process and make your life a whole lot easier.
 The site also incorporates online elements with audio and visual capabilities (think Youtube videos or songs from Spotify)- something incompatible with most other design software.

-- Several apps only available to Canva for Work subscribers, have to pay for some graphics
+What I Don’t Like: Text can be a bit fussy in terms of formatting.
+Several apps only available to Canva for Work subscribers, have to pay for some graphics

 Hey, I’m Jane!
 I’m always on the hunt for new and useful software for photo editing, graphic design or something fun to occupy my afternoon.
 I’ve tested everything from online beginner platforms to advanced downloadable software that has taken up all the space on my computer.